This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 Streaks-App-lifestyle-app-habit-trackerImage source: Streaks App

-Streaks is your simple habit tracker and companion app that helps you monitor your progress of new habits.
+Streaks is your simple habit tracker and a companion app that helps you monitor your progress of new habits.
 It easily synchronizes with AppleHealth, so it is able to track certain goals directly from the iOS Health app (steps, blood pressure, heart rate, exercises).
 For other habits (drinking water, reading, calling your mom every week) all you need to do is to create a new habit, decide on the frequency, and then be careful not to break your streak.
-If you’re in need for this one additional push to perform certain activities, this app has got you covered.
+If you’re in need of this one additional push to perform certain activities, this app has got you covered.
 It’s simple and effective, based on the users’ review, but if you’re a person who gets easily demotivated, Aloe Bud (number 1 in this list) is probably a much better fit.

 Available on iOS.